 Our police officers continue to make our City one of the safest places to live in the greater Cincinnati area.
-The majority of crimes of a serious nature committed over the past year have been closed, including the most recent where the subject’s vehicle was confiscated.
+The majority of crimes of a serious nature committed over the past year have been closed.
 Don’t forget, we do home and business checks.
 If you plan to be away from home, please stop one of the officers or call the Police Secretary at the Police Department’s non-emergency number 441-6289.
 For emergency calls DIAL 911.

 Water and Sewer Utility Services

 For water services you will need to contact Northern Kentucky Water District – (859) 578-9898 or https://www.nkywater.org/

 For sewer utility services you will need to contact Sanitation District 1 – (859)578-7450 or http://www.sd1.org/

 For any Stormwater issues please call The City of Cold Spring Stormwater Hotline (859) 441-6863

 The City Clerk’s Office is open Monday-Friday from 9am to 4pm.